wp-plugins/simple-facebook-plugin/readme.txt

 3. Shortcode inside your post.

 == Changelog ==

+= 1.2.2 =
+* Option to show Like Box with no border changed to native Facebook data-show-border=false;

 = 1.2.1 =
 * Added option to show Like Box with no border;